Open-Finance-Lab/RLSolver_Contest_2025/docs/submission.markdown

 * Organization and readability
 * Technical soundness

-Note that since the paper submission will follow the timeline on the [Special Track: TBDand the models can be submitted later than the paper, **the discussion of results and performance will not be counted** in the paper assessment.
+Note that since the paper submission will follow the timeline on the [Special Track: Reinforcement Learning for Combinatorial Optimizations(TBD) and the models can be submitted later than the paper, **the discussion of results and performance will not be counted** in the paper assessment.